Visperad: Visperad liturgy

 The text of the Visperad is used during the Visperad liturgy, also known in Middle Persian as Yasht i Visperad or Jesht-i Visperad.
 This means it is a Yasna liturgy, known in Middle Persian as Yasht, which includes a worship of all the ratus.
 The Visperad liturgy has a strong connection to yearly Zoroastrian festivals known as Gahambars, and it may have been created as an "extended service" for that occastion.

-As seasonal festivals, the gahambars are dedicated to the Amesha Spentas, the divinites that are in tradition identified with specific aspects of creation, and through whom Ahura Mazda realized ("with his thought") creation.
+As seasonal festivals, the gahambars are dedicated to the Amesha Spentas, the divinities that are in tradition identified with specific aspects of creation, and through whom Ahura Mazda realized ("with his thought") creation.
 These "bounteous immortals" (amesha spentas) are the "all patrons" – the vispe ratavo – who apportion the bounty of creation.
 However, the Visperad liturgy itself is dedicated to Ahura Mazda, the ratūm berezem "high Master."

 Manuscripts

 The manuscripts of the Visperad have come to us in two different traditions.
-The first group is the liturgical manuscripts of the Vendidad, called Venidad Sadeh.
-Since the Vendidad liturgy is an extension of the Yasht i Visperad, these manuscripts contain the text of the Yasna, Visperad and Vendidad as they are performed in the Vendidad liturgy.
-The second group comprises the exegetical manuscripts.
-They only contain the text unique to the Visperad plus a translation and commentary into Middle Persian.
-Since the written form of Middle Persian is called Pahlavi, this manuscript type is called Visperad Pahlavi.
-They all descend from the K7 manuscript, held in the Copenhagen collection, written in 1287 by Rustam Mihirban Marzban.
+The first group comprises the actual Visperad manuscripts.
+Exegetical manuscripts only contain the text unique to the Visperad plus a translation into Middle Persian or Gujarati.
+Since the written form of Middle Persian is called Pahlavi, they are called Visperad Pahlavi or Visperad Gujarati.
+Visperad Pahlavi all descend from the K7 manuscript, held in the Copenhagen collection, written in 1287 by Rustam Mihirban Marzban.
+Liturgical manuscripts, on the other hand, contain the text as it is performed in the Visperad liturgy and therefore comprise the text of the Visperad jointly with text of the Yasna.
+The second group comprises the liturgical manuscripts of the Vendidad, called Venidad Sadeh.
+Since the Vendidad liturgy is an extension of the Visperad, these manuscripts contain the text of the Yasna, Visperad and Vendidad as they are performed in the Vendidad liturgy.
 A lengthy treatment of the different manuscripts is provided by Geldner and Dhabhar.
+A recent overview of all available Visperad manuscripts if provided by Martínez-Porro.